ramanakumars/SolarJets/JetOrNot/README.md

 ```

 This generates the `question_reducer_jet_or_not.csv` file which contains the per-subject reduced data, which shows how many volunteers selected each answer for each subject.

+## Running the analysis
+To run the analysis, you will need the [Panoptes Python Client](https://github.com/zooniverse/panoptes-python-client) to interface with the Panoptes backend to retrieve subject metadata.
+This is installed alongside the other dependencies if you followed the [installation procedure](https://github.com/ramanakumars/SolarJets/blob/main/README.md) in the main repo page.

+Check the `jetornot.ipynb` for the full analysis or `jet_time_distribution.ipynb` for getting the temporal distribution of jets.